 - 1 (1.2 pound) package Smithfield Slow Roasted Golden Rotisserie Marinated Fresh Pork Tenderloin or Smithfield Roasted Garlic & Cracked Black Pepper Marinated Fresh Pork Tenderloin

-- 1 (17.3 oz) box puff pastry thawed according to package directions (should contain two sheets)
+- 1 (17.3 oz) box puff pastry thawed according to package directions (one box should contain two sheets)

 - 1 (8 oz) round brie cheese cut into 9 cubes